-The non-exam assessment tasks are provided by OCR.
+Example non-exam assessment tasks are provided by OCR.
 Learners will produce a report that details the iterative development for the project.
 While this is not marked by the exam board, it is a vital part of the course to build computational thinking and programming skills for the written examination and to gain a rounded understanding of the subject.
+Annually the best project receives a prize on Speech Day.